padhulp/padhu_auto_blog/README.md

 # PadhuAutoBlog Crew

 Welcome to my PadhuAutoBlog project.
 This project creates a blogpost based on input topic and uses openAI, Anthropic, Llama3 or any other LLM and various internet search and custom tools to develop a blog post.
 In addition, the prepared blog post is posted as a blog post in my personal website.
-The template for the framework is based on crewAI (www.crewai.com) This template is designed to help setting up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
+This project's template is based on a flexible framework designed to help setting up a multi-agent AI system with ease provided by crewAI (www.crewai.com).

 ## Installation